The great Easter basket question — to Peep or not Peep

 The main ingredients — sugar, corn syrup and gelatin — are cooked and combined to create marshmallows, which are then shaped and sent through a “sugar shower.”

-A whopping 400 pounds (181 kilograms) of sugar is used per batch for Peeps' colored sugars.
+A whopping 400 pounds of sugar is used per batch for Peeps' colored sugars.

 Freshly made Peeps — each chick weighs one-third of an ounce — then move along a conveyor so that they can cool before being packaged.